Monoculture Farming In Agriculture Industry

 Having outlined the notion of monoculture farming, let’s see what are the main advantages and disadvantages of this method of growing crops.

 Monoculture planting maximizes the efficient use of soil and local climate conditions.
 In most cases, farmers select the crop that will thrive best in the local environment.
-The positive effects of monoculture farming are often seen with such crops as rice (grown in conditions similar to those of wetlands) and wheat (which is grown in flat areas with plenty of sunlight).
+The positive effects of monoculture farming are often seen in rice growing (grown in conditions similar to those of wetlands) and wheat growing (which is grown in flat areas with plenty of sunlight).
 Plants that can resist or thrive in specific weather conditions (e.g. drought, winds or colder average temperatures) become the focal point of the agricultural monoculture system.
 In contrast, a traditional farmer is concerned with crop variety and implements a complex schedule of planting, maintenance, and harvesting to maximize the production of different crops.
 Despite this increased effort, the productivity and efficiency of monoculture farming is usually higher.

 When growing monoculture crops, agrarians tend to have some extra time and financial resources to refer to new technologies in agriculture helping them to maximize their agricultural performance.
 Among the newest technical solutions in the service of farmers are drones, ground sensors, and satellite-derived data.
 One of the most innovative and comprehensive technologies in this matter are satellite tools that are used for a complex monitoring of specific fields and management of all the stages of sowing and growing crops on them.
-A bright example of such new technologies is the EOS Crop Monitoring software, which is a high-performance tool that assists farmers with their day-to-day activities both on large and small farmlands in any corner of the globe.
+A bright example of such new technologies is the EOSDA Crop Monitoring software, which is a high-performance tool that assists farmers with their day-to-day activities both on large and small farmlands in any corner of the globe.

 Fields analytics tool with access to high-resolution satellite images for remote problem areas identification!

 Industrial monoculture planting allows farmers to specialize in a particular crop, as they usually deal with the same issues and problems that may arise in the process of growing.
 The advantage of such specialization is that it increases profits and reduces costs, given that no additional machinery or other resources are required except for those needed to work with this specific kind of crop.
 Moreover, when a single crop is cultivated in a field, it is easier to conduct a satellite monitoring of its health and development.
-This approach in Crop Monitoring is based on 5 main indices (NDVI, MSAVI, NDRE, ReCl); each of them is more applicable to the particular stage of crop development.
-Also, these vegetation indices correlate with the Growth Stages feature in Crop Monitoring, which is specific for each crop.
+This approach in EOSDA Crop Monitoring is based on 5 main indices (NDVI, MSAVI, NDRE, ReCl); each of them is more applicable to the particular stages of plant growth.
+Also, these vegetation indices correlate with the Growth Stages feature in EOSDA Crop Monitoring, which is specific for each crop.

 Some types of crops, such as cereals for example, are deemed to have better yields when sown and grown as monocultures, i.e. without other crops adjacent to them on a field.
 However, such maximization of yields with monoculture planting can only be achieved on the condition of yearly rotation of at least two different crops on the given farmland.
-In this regard, it is also worth noting that with the EOS Crop Monitoring software farmers can generate productivity maps to identify the field plots with better performance.
+In this regard, it is also worth noting that with the EOSDA Crop Monitoring software farmers can generate productivity maps to identify the field plots with better performance.
 Such productivity maps allow farmers to plant their seeds with greater precision that potentially will result in higher yields.

 Cultivating monoculture crops is easier as compared to polyculture ones.
 This relative simplicity in monoculture farming is explained by the fact that growing only one kind of a crop demands less efforts, knowledge, and resources than cultivating various sorts of plants.
 For example, monoculture planting requires less machinery for soil preparation or harvesting, while growing various crops at a time requires different types of machines.
 The same is true for irrigation and pest control.